Alexander Nilsson (footballer, born 1992)

 Georgios Alexander Nilsson Likourentzos (born 23 October 1992) is a Swedish professional footballer who plays for Qormi as a forward.

 Club career

 Malmö FF

 Nilsson made his debut for Malmö FF in 2008 only 15 years of age.
 On 24 May 2010 he made his debut in the starting 11 and scored two goals in the game.
-He has only been given limited match time since being promoted to the first team, however he is still one of the youngest players in the first team squad.

 On 14 May 2012 he scored a late equaliser against IFK Göteborg to draw the game at 2-2.
 On 24 May he scored his 4th goal in Allsvenskan against GIF Sundsvall, a game in which he both came on as a substitute early and was later substituted himself.

 On 19 July, Nillson scored the winning goal in friendly match over Premier League side West Bromwich Albion.
 The 2012 season was an overall breakthrough for Nilsson as he played 17 matches in the league and scored two league goals.

 Landskrona BoIS

 It was announced on 19 December 2012 that Nilsson would be on loan to Superettan side Landskrona BoIS for the duration of the 2013 season.
 Nilsson played 22 league matches and scored eight goals during his loan spell at Landskrona.